Camber angle: Stance cars

 Negative camber was primarily used in motorsports due to the traction increase around turns.
 However, it eventually became popular to use negative camber in order to be able to lower a car and fit wheels onto it which would not normally fit in the fender wells.
+Additionally, many cars have suspension layouts where the wheels naturally camber inwards when lowered below the factory ride height.
 Cars with these modifications eventually were given the name "stance cars".
 It is difficult to pinpoint when exactly this trend began, although it became mainstream in the 1970s with the bōsōzoku cars coming out of Japan.
 This trend began with the intent of making street cars look more like race cars by lowering their suspension and adding a little negative camber.
 As time went by, such cars were being customarily lowered more and more, as well as having much higher negative camber than before.
-With the growing of stance-car culture, it also attracted criticism, since extreme amounts of negative camber and minimal ground clearance can make these cars impractical.
-Accordingly they sometimes became the subject of ridicule from other car enthusiasts, who enjoyed sharing videos of such cars getting stuck on speed bumps.
+With the growth of stance-car culture, it also attracted criticism, since extreme amounts of negative camber and minimal ground clearance can make these cars impractical.